 Spanish is the predominant language in the Canary Islands, although the majority of people speak English as a second language.
-On La Gomera island you may also hear the ‘Silbo’ language also known as ‘the whistle’; a language made up of Whistles to communicate across deep ravines.
+On the island of La Gomera you may also hear the ‘Silbo’ language also known as ‘the whistle’; a language made up of Whistles to communicate across deep ravines.

 Canary Islands currency

-As part of Spain, Euros is the only accepted currency in the Canary Islands.
+As part of Spain, the Euro is the only accepted currency in the Canary Islands.